tweag/funflow/README.rst

                     (\_ -> putStrLn "What's your favourite number?" >> const getLine) -< name
     returnA -< (name, fnum)

-In this flow, you can also see the use of FunFlow's caching.
+In this flow, you can also see the use of Funflow's caching.

 `stepIO`
   `stepIO` lifts an `IO` action into a flow.